liu-zhiyang/BEDPEliftOver/README.md

 # BEDPEliftOver
-liftOver paired end BED file in R
+liftOver BEDPE file in R, inconsistant coordinates will be discard